 Duo introduced in April

-Duo is the new solution for 2FA with UW NetID.
-All employees, and students in approved programs, can use Duo.
-Entrust token users will migrate to Duo over summer.
+Duo was introduced in April as the new solution for 2FA.
+All employees, and students in approved programs, can use Duo for 2FA.
+People still using Entrust tokens will migrate to Duo over summer.
 Refer to migration from Entrust to Duo to learn more.

 Manage your device(s)

 To get started, first choose what device(s) you’ll use for 2FA.

 - Set up a smartphone or tablet – recommended